-- o Harmonized electronic submission and assessment process for clinical trials conducted in multiple member states; - o Improved collaboration, information sharing and decision-making between and within member states; - o Increased transparency of information on clinical trials; - o Higher standards of safety for all participants in EU clinical trials.
+- · Harmonized electronic submission and assessment process for clinical trials conducted in multiple member states; - Improved collaboration, information sharing and decision-making between and within member states; - · Increased transparency of information on clinical trials; and - · Higher standards of safety for all participants in EU clinical trials.

-The authorization of a clinical trial (Phase I-III) in an EU member state requires the submission of a clinical trial application (CTA) to the competent authority of that specific member state.
-The application and approval process is under the current law still subject to member states' national law.
+The authorization of a clinical trial (Phase I-III) in an EU member state requires the submission of a clinical trial application (CTA) via the EU Portal.
+The application will be reviewed by the competent authorities of the member states where the trial is supposed to take place.
+The application and approval process is conducted by the member states under the cooperation system set forth in the CTR.
+Particularities under member states 'national law still apply to some extent.
 In general, the CTA should include, among other documents, the study protocol, results of the nonclinical studies and manufacturing information and analytical results.
-According to Directive 2001/20/EC, the review of a valid request for authorization shall be carried out as rapidly as possible and may generally not exceed 60 days.
-An extension of the 60 day period is permissible for medicinal products listed in Art.
-9 para.
-6 of Directive 2001/83/EC, namely gene therapy, somatic cell therapy including xenogenic cell therapy and all medicinal products containing genetically modified organisms.
+Also, the sponsor has to suggest one of the concerned member states as reporting member state.
+The CTR aims at speeding up the validation and review of clinical trial applications and therefore provides strict deadlines.